guydunton/guydunton.github.io/_articles/the-life-and-death-of-rust-catch.md

 title: The Life & Death of Rust Catch
 permalink: /articles/life-and-death-of-rust-catch/
 image: /assets/life_and_death_of_rust_catch/baseball_ball_glove.jpg
-excerpt: The history of a Rust testing framework.
-From beginning to end.
 excerpt: Perhaps it's a right of passage to create a unit testing library.
 In this article I track the history of the unit testing library I wrote in Rust.
 From it's initial inception to it's ultimate end.
 tags: rust,testing,unit testing
 order: 2